 IHME Helsinki Artist 2020 – Jana Winderen

-IHME’s current expert team has invited the Norwegian artist Jana Winderen to make the first IHME Helsinki Commission in 2020.
+IHME’s expert team has chosen the Norwegian artist Jana Winderen to make the first IHME Helsinki Commission in 2020.
 Winderen is a sound artist who is interested in various sound environments and ecosystems.
 She explores places in water systems and uses tools for her research that represent the latest technology.

 Jana Winderen (b.
 1965) has a degree in Fine Art from Goldsmiths, University of London, having previously studied mathematics, chemistry and fish ecology at the University of Oslo.
 Her works frequently take the form of multi-channel sound installations or concerts, but she has also created sound worlds for films, dance works and radio, and published material on CD, vinyl and cassette.
 Her works have been experienced in art institutions and public spaces in the USA, Europe and Asia.
 Winderen lives and works in Oslo.

 Listening with Carp, Now is the Time was composed in Wuzhen, China.
 In the material that Winderen has recorded we hear the sound produced by the various fish living in canals.
 The work combines this local sound material with recordings made in the world’s oceans, which has a sound frequency that both carp and humans can hear.
 The work is on display as part of the Wuzhen Contemporary Art Exhibition March 31–June 30, 2019.
 Read more here.

 For thousands of years, fishermen have been locating fish and other sea creatures in the water by listening through the surface with a wooden oar.
 This ancient technique has been practised in various communities around the world and, for instance, in Greenland they use oars to detect whale songs.
 This listening is possible because the sound created by the creatures living under the water is transmitted through the wooden oar and into the human skull, and via the bone directly into the inner ear.
 Marine mammals and fish use an equivalent listening mechanism.